Cuis-Smalltalk/Learning-Cuis/SamplePackage1.md

 The class will be called 'IEDict'.

 We add a Class Variable, 'DictData', to hold our (what else?) dictionary data.
-Note that Class Variable names are by convention capitalized.
-This helps distinguish then from instance variables.
+Note that _class variable_ names are by convention capitalized.
+This helps distinguish then from _instance variables_.

 Access to a class variable is shared by all instances of that class.
 An instance variable is unique to each instance of the class.